Kapiche/kapiche.github.io/about.md

     {% endif %}
 {% endfor %}

-Welcome to the Redfog Blog.
+Welcome to the Kapiche Engineering Blog.
 Here we write about our learning and experimentations with new technologies.
 We welcome any feedback you have.